PTSD (Post-Traumatic Stress Disorder) is a complex anxiety disorder that usually occurs after some type of extreme, traumatic event.

 Before I even had time to fully formulate my escape plan, the ongoing screams and another gunshot made me realize that the building had not collapsed.
 This must be a terrorist attack, a robbery or something else.

 It took a total of three, long, never-ending hours in the store room for all the chaos to end.
-When the police finally came knocking searching for survivors we were paralyzed with fear.
-I was totally mute, I could not make a sound or even move.
+When the police finally came to search for survivors I was paralyzed with fear.
+Furthermore, I was totally mute, I could not make a sound or even move.

 We were gently led out of the room.
 Walking past the dead customers and dead cashiers was even more traumatizing.
 These are the images that I have lived with ever since and they have become part of my daily life to date.